 What it Takes to Own a Beautiful Lawn

 Get ready for the spring lawn care season in Bergen County by emptying any gas from last season out of the mower gas tank, or add an additive called a gas stabilizer.
-If you did not service the lawn mower over the winter, make sure to change the sparkplug, oil, and filter.
+If you did not service the lawnmower over the winter, make sure to change the sparkplug, oil, and filter.
 It is important to also sharpen the mower blades.
 One reason this is important is that a sharp cut is much better for the grass because a dull blade can tear rather than cut.
 You will notice when your mower blades dull because they tear rather than cut the grass.
-The makes the grass turn brown due to pathogens which enter at the tear.
+This makes the grass turn brown due to pathogens that enter the tear.

 Before your first cut, spend some time picking up sticks and the occasional piece of windblown trash from your lawn.
 You may want to rack out any areas with matted leaves so that oxygen and beneficial organic materials and fertilizers can easily enter your lawn.

 The nutrients in your soil can change over the year.
-An inexpensive soil test can take all the guess work out of applying the correct nutrients your lawn will need.
-Ask your lawn company for more information on conducting a soil test.
+An inexpensive soil test can take all the guesswork out of applying the correct nutrients your lawn will need.
+Ask your lawn care company for more information on conducting a soil test.

 Your lawn service may also suggest spot weed and pest treatments if necessary.

-Bergen County Winter Lawn Care and your Lawn Service
+Bergen County Winter Lawn Care Service in NJ

 Set up your lawn for a successful spring by allowing the grass to go dormant and rest.
 Some lawn companies will suggest applying fertilizer with potash to help sustain roots during excessive cold spells.